mathan-madhav/MS-DS-5301/Final-Project-1/Read_me.md

 ### .html version

-## Please download and view the .html kniited version offline through your web browser if it does not load in github.
+## Please download and view the .html knitted version offline through your web browser if it does not load in github.

 ## Thank you